 This parameter leads to a temperature-dependent decrease in the conductivity of the MOSFET at high gate voltage.

-It is assumed that the scattering coefficient of the surface roughness exponentially depends on temperature: , where — this is the value of the Surface roughness scattering factor parameter, and — the value of the Surface roughness scattering temperature exponent parameter.
+It is assumed that the scattering coefficient of the surface roughness exponentially depends on temperature: , where — this is the parameter value Surface roughness scattering factor, and — parameter value Surface roughness scattering temperature exponent.

 Dependencies

-To use this parameter, set the Parameterization parameter to Model temperature dependence.
+To use this parameter, set for the parameter Parameterization meaning Model temperature dependence.

 Default value